 The archive room is open every Friday from 10.00am to 2.00pm, manned by a volunteer Archive Team who help researchers navigate the catalogue and locate and retrieve items from the archive room.
 The schoolroom is small and visitors wishing to undertake research are urged to book a place ahead of time.
 For details of how to get here see the contact page.

 The Team also runs an enquiry service for people who cannot come to The Old Schoolhouse.
-You can email: firstname.lastname@example.org, or telephone: 020 8348 8429 and leave a message on days when The Old Schoolhouse is closed.
+To email us, put the word ARCHIVES in front of the @ sign followed by: hornseyhistorical.org.uk or telephone: 020 8348 8429 and leave a message on days when The Old Schoolhouse is closed.

 Please be aware that we are not a family history society, although we can help you with ideas for researching your family.